 Traveling in your own private aircraft is the ultimate way to experience Indonesia.
 The biggest advantage is the time savings - most commercial flights in Indonesia connect in major hubs like Jakarta and Bali, but with a private jet, you can avoid this hassle.
 Furthermore, you won’t have to worry about flight delays or cancellations.
 Indonesia is yours to discover on your own King Air Turboprop - a reliable, safe, and comfortable choice for your Indonesian getaway.This itinerary is an example.
 It’s designed to inspire you and provide you with thoughtfully curated ideas.
 You can choose to do this exact itinerary or completely personalize it.
 All trips are 100% bespoke.

-Start your adventure in the bustling town of Yogyakarta.
-Here, you’ll have the opportunity to uncover the historic city at your own leisure.
-We recommend visiting Borobudur, an ancient Buddhist temple complex and a UNESCO World Heritage Site.
+Touch down in Yogyakarta town and drive out to Borobudur, an ancient Buddhist temple complex and a UNESCO World Heritage Site.
 Considered to be the single largest Buddhist structure on the globe, Borobudur will take your breath away with its intricate architectural style and stunning volcanic backdrop.
-In the evening, check into your hotel and rest up for the exciting days ahead.
-We recommend staying at the hospitable and elegant Amanjiwo.
+In the evening, check into a nearby hotel and rest up for the exciting days ahead.

 Make the most of your final day in Yogyakarta and explore the ancient town at your leisure.
 We recommend exploring the Kraton Ngayogyakarta Hadiningrat, the breathtaking palace that is home to the royal Sultan.
 Here, you can walk through the Main Court, an area carpeted with elegant artifacts and rich décor.
 In the afternoon, consider visiting the Affandi Museum, a charming art gallery and museum built around the former home of the late Affandi, one of Indonesia’s most famous painters.

 After breakfast, board your luxurious private aircraft, and fly to the stunning island of Borneo.
 Here, you’ll uncover Pangkalan Bun, a quaint town situated on the scenic Arut River.
 In the afternoon, you’ll take a day tour of Camp Leakey and have the opportunity to come face-to-face with exotic orangutans.
 After, return to your aircraft and head to Makassar, the largest city on the island of Sulawesi.
-After your arrival, you’ll check into your hotel (we recommend Hotel Aryaduta Makassar) and relax this evening.
+After your arrival, you’ll check into your hotel and relax this evening.

 This morning, depart Makassar and fly to Tana Toraja, a highland region in Southern Sulawesi.
 Step off your personal plane and take in the scenic view of rich green rice terraces, bamboo groves and blue misty mountains.
 Here, you’ll take a day trip to Kete Kesu, a traditional village famous for its fascination with death and the afterlife.
 In the afternoon, you’ll experience an extravagant funeral ceremony in the village and see hanging graves and decorative burial sites.
 After, you’ll fly to Ambon and rest at your hotel for the remainder of the evening.

 Start your day by flying to Wamena, a charming town situated in the heart of the beautiful Baliem Valley.
 Here, you’ll visit traditional villages, interact with tribal families and learn about another part of Indonesian life and culture.
 After, you’ll take part in a local festival and experience an evening of song, dance, storytelling and pig roasting.
-When the festivities are over, check into the luxurious Baliem Resort and enjoy a night of peace and quiet.
+When the festivities are over, check into your hotel and enjoy a night of peace and quiet.

 Board your private plane after breakfast and fly to Sorong, a charming town known as the gateway to the gorgeous Raja Ampat Archipelago.
 From there, you’ll transfer to a private boat and sail to Misool, one of the four major islands in Raja Ampat.
 After your arrival, head to your hotel and rest up for an adventure-filled day ahead.
-Lodge at the Misool Eco resort, or a private charter.
+Lodge at a resort or onboard a private charter.

 Wake up in paradise and enjoy a day of beachcombing, snorkeling and hiking in Misool.
 Home to an abundance of untouched coral reefs, you’ll have the chance to dive under the sea and experience vibrant coral gardens and tropical fish.
 Feel free to bask under the warm sun and relax on white sandy beaches.
 For those interested in the great outdoors, consider more hiking through the lush jungles and scenic hills nearby.

 Begin the day by returning to Sorong and flying to Manado in the afternoon.
 After your arrival, enjoy the day at your leisure.
 We recommend visiting the Tangkoko Nature Reserve, which is home to tarsiers and macaques.
 Here, you can take a guided tour of the park and get up-close and personal with exotic primates and other exciting wildlife.
-In the evening, consider checking in to the breathtaking Siladen Resort & Spa, which is situated across from the spectacular Manado volcano.
+In the evening, check into your hotel.

 In the morning, fly to Labuan Bajo and make your way to the island of Komodo by speedboat.
 Here, you’ll explore Komodo National Park and come face-to-face with the lethal Komodo dragon.
 In the afternoon, enjoy a private guided tour as a park ranger leads you to the secret lairs of the dragons.
-After, depart Komodo and fly to Ubud.
-In the evening, consider staying the night at the COMO Shambhala Estate, a hotel in the heart of Ubud that caters to every type of need and want.
+Overnight on Labuan Bajo.

 Enjoy a free day in Ubud and take this opportunity to uncover the breathtaking island of Bali.
 We recommend venturing into the famous Monkey Forest, a sacred jungle home to mischievous Balinese long-tailed macaques.
 Trek deep into the forest and you’ll find the Pura Dalem Agung Padangtegal, an ancient temple dedicated to worship of the dead.